Messi que un club? Leo now bigger than Barcelona | Goal.com

 Over the past decade, there has been a seemingly endless stream of scandals, from the Neymar transfer to 'Barca-gate'.

-What's more, whereas once the Blaugrana once refused to sully their shirt with sponsors; now they do commercial deals with states accused of human rights abuses and kit manufacturers that rely on child labour in Asian 'sweat-shops'.
+What's more, whereas the Blaugrana once refused to sully their shirt with sponsors, now they do commercial deals with states accused of human rights abuses and kit manufacturers that rely on child labour in Asian 'sweat-shops'.

 Many fans, meanwhile, have never forgiven the club for failing to fully stand by its people during the Catalan independence referendum of 2017.